X-Quirk/Dictionary/README.md

 5. All the logic i implemented are explained as comments in the `Dictionary-Know-it-All.py` Script
 6. Not advised to run the `dictionary.json` json file, it's pretty huge

+# Note
+You need to have the Python3 Interpreter installed to run the script. <br/>
+If you want to, you can download the Python3 Interpreter from [here](https://www.python.org/downloads/).<br/>

 #
 Feel free to change the the Code according to your needs